AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

     * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since last donation.

+    * `clear`: Deletes all data from the app.
+This command can be used to delete all sample data from the app.

     * `exit` : Exits the app.